 Daniel Ledermann: Dan graduated from the University of Oxford with firsts in both his Undergraduate and Masters degrees in Mathematics.
 He developed a new method of simulation based on Random Orthogonal Matrices (ROM simulation) obtaining his PhD in 2010.
 Dan started his career as a Quant Analyst for SunGard in London, then a senior analyst developing Risk and Valuation models for HSBC in Canary Wharf.
 Currently he is Senior Quantitative Analyst at HSBC Global Banking and Markets, London

 Stamatis Leontsinis: Stamatis obtained his PhD, on model-free option-based volatility and higher moment indices, in 2010.
-His work derives important new formulae for the construction on volatility, skewness and kurtosis indices which are applicable to all underlying, including interest rates.
-He joined Fulcrum Asset Management in 2010 and as the head of systematic volatility trading strategies he developed the Multi Asset Volatility fund (MAV), trading variance risk premia in Equities, Commodities, Currencies and Rates.
+He joined Fulcrum Asset Management in 2010 as the head of systematic volatility trading strategies, developing the Multi Asset Volatility fund (MAV), trading variance risk premia in Equities, Commodities, Currencies and Rates.
 As a Portfolio Manager of MAV, he led the fund’s strategy construction and evolution, implementation, and risk management.
-MAV grew to over $1bl in AUM during its first year.
 In 2015 he joined RWC Partners as Head of Derivatives Strategies in the Quantitative Strategies team, focusing on developing multi-asset volatility and other derivatives systematic strategies.
 In 2017 he joined CdR Capital Ltd, London as Research Director for quantitative derivatives and volatility strategies.
-He has held guest lectures in the Business Schools of Newcastle University and University of Sheffield.
 He also holds an MSc from Henley Business School and a BSc from the Department of International and European Economic Studies at the Athens University of Economics and Business.

 Dmitri Lvov: Dmitri holds a BSc from Moscow university and an MSc in International Securities Investment and Banking at the ICMA Centre (2001), graduating with distinction.
 His PhD was on Monte Carlo methods for pricing and hedging with applications to Bermudan swaptions and convertible bonds.
 Since his PhD he has been working at JP Morgan-Chase bank, London and his current position is Executive Director, Commodities Quant Research.